MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 1. Update the DeployR external JSON configuration file with the LDAP settings.

-  1. Open the DeployR external JSON configuration file, `appsettings.json`.
+  1. Open the configuration file, `appsettings.json`.

   1. Enable AD LDAP by @@@@ HOW DO YOU SIGNAL IN THE CONFIG FILE THAT YOU WANT LDAP? did we implement a way to let deployr know which one is being used in the config file) or does DeployR try each method until one works?

   1. Search for the section starting with `"LDAP": {`

-  1. Update all the relevant properties in that section so that they match the configuration in your Active Directory Service Interfaces Editor.
+  1. Update all the relevant properties in that `LDAP` section so that they match the values in your Active Directory Service Interfaces Editor.
 Properties include:
      + `Host`: Address of the Active Directory server

      + `UseLDAPS`: `true` for LDAP-S or `false` for LDAP
+        > If LDAP-S is configured, an installed LDAP service certificate is assumed so that the tokens produced by Active Directory/LDAP can be signed and accepted by DeployR.

-     + `BindFilter`:
+     + `BindFilter`: ?????@@@@@

-     + `ManagerDn`: Distinguished Name with which to authenticate
+     + `ManagerDn`: Distinguished Name with which to authenticate  (This value must be encrypted.)

-     + `ManagerPassword`: Manager password  with which to authenticate
+     + `ManagerPassword`: Manager password  with which to authenticate  (This value must be encrypted.)

      + `SearchBase`: Context name to search in, relative to the base of the configured ContextSource, e.g. 'ou=users,dc=example,dc=com'. (speeds searching)
-     + and so on

-   > LDAP credentials must be encrypted. @@@@@

-1. If you use LDAPS, you need to change the port number to ####.
-Send the users to article Ram: : \\fsu\shares\tigerbigdata\DEPLOYRLDAPS  @@@@ IS THIS STILL TRUE????

-1. Restart the front-end so the changes can take effect. @@@HOW DO I DO THAT?
+1. Restart the front-end so the changes can take effect. @@@POINT TO ADMIN UTILITY

 1. Repeat these steps on each front-end machine.

-@@@is this next step needed

-4. A certificate is needed so that the tokens produced by Active Directory/LDAP can be signed and accepted by DeployR. @@@@@IS THIS STILL TRUE???

 <a name="aad"></a>